dmtrKovalenko/hook2hoc/README.md

 [![travis](https://travis-ci.com/dmtrKovalenko/hook2hoc.svg?branch=master)](https://travis-ci.com/dmtrKovalenko/hook2hoc)

 ## What and why
-Main purpose of this project is making integration of hooks to existing project much easier.
+Main purpose of this project is making integration of hooks much easier.
+It allowes primarily use hooks, and generate HOCs from on the flight.

 This is an automate and type-safe converter of **React hooks** to ~~React HOCs~~.
 Just move your logic to hook, create a HOC for compatability and go.

 ## Installation